How to buy Telstra (TLS) shares

 This is the guide to investing in Telstra.

-Telstra is a telecommunications and technology company and competes in all telecommunications markets across Australia.
-The company builds and operates telecommunications networks and markets voice, mobile, internet access, pay television and other products and services.
+Telstra is a telecommunications and technology company that competes in all telecommunications markets across Australia.
+The company builds and operates telecommunications networks and markets voice, mobile, internet access, pay television, and other products and services.
 By 2020 it was the largest Australian wireless carrier with 18.8 million subscribers.

 Where to buy Telstra shares